KhamliukElena/japan/README.md

 1. Add check if a cell of a game field has already been visited not to process it several times;
 2. Switch for different types of clicks and add it into cell check processtion;
+3. Add processing of incorrect clicks;
-3. Add reading level information from a .json file instead of hard coding;
+4. Add reading level information from a .json file instead of hard coding;
-4. Add "levels" wiget to be able to switch between levels;
+5. Add "levels" wiget to be able to switch between levels;
-5. Think about level information transmition and reading: should component "Field" process it?
+6. Think about level information transmition and reading: should component "Field" process it?
 Consider vuex for data exchange;
-6. Validate information about level in component "Field".
+7. Validate information about level in component "Field".

 I will update this readme when these features are implemented.